Brownhills: Sport

+Brownhills Community Colts Football Club fields teams in various age groups up to under-17.
 Brownhills does not have a Saturday men's football team; in the 1990s Brownhills Town F.C. competed in the Midland Football Combination but folded during the 2003–04 season.

+The Brownhills Club hosted Aston Villa in the 1870s, losing 2-1 to their full-strength rivals.
 During the 1950s Ogley Hay F.C. were a strong local team, reaching the final of the Walsall Senior Cup on three occasions.
-Brownhills Community Colts Football Club fields teams in various age groups up to under-17.

 The Brownhills Canoe and Outdoor Centre opened in 2006, funded by British Waterways with the assistance of partners such as Sport England, the European Regional Development Fund and Walsall Council, and offers canoeing and kayaking lessons on the canal, close to the centre of town.
 Nearby Chasewater is a prominent watersports site, with the Watersports Centre offering a variety of water skiing facilities, and the sailing club providing year-round windsurfing and dinghy sailing.

 Media

 Brownhills has no dedicated local newspaper, but is covered by newspapers published in Wolverhampton and Walsall.
 The most popular paid-for local newspaper is the Express & Star.
 Free newspapers with significant circulation in the town include the Walsall Chronicle, Walsall Advertiser, and Walsall Observer.
 Similarly, the town has no dedicated local radio station but receives the stations broadcast from the Sutton Coldfield transmitting station.